-- 1. Clean the area around the lubricating oil filter head. - 2.
-Using an oil filter wrench (Figure 64), remove the engine oil filter.
+- 1. Clean the area around the oil filter head. - 2.
+Using an oil filter wrench (Figure 70), remove the engine oil filter.

-Figure 64.
-Oil Filter Removal
+Figure 70.
+Oil Filter Replacement

-- Coat the rubber seal (gasket) surface of the oil filter (Figure 64) with clean 15W-40 engine oil. - 4.
-Install the new oil filter first by hand until it makes contact with the filter head surface.
-Tighten it another 3/4 turn using the filter wrench. - Fill the engine crankcase with high-quality detergent oil classified "For Service CI-4."
+- 3. Coat the rubber seal (gasket) surface of the new oil filter with clean 15W-40 engine oil (Figure 70). - 4.
+Install the new oil filter (main) first by hand until it makes contact with the filter head surface.
+Tighten it another 3/4 turn using a filter wrench. - Fill the engine crankcase with high-quality detergent oil classified "For Service CI-4."
 Fill to the upper limit of the dipstick.
 DO NOT overfill.
-Reference Table 2 for engine crankcase oil capacity. - 6.
+Refer to Table 2 for engine oil capacity. - 6.
 Run the engine for several minutes.
 Watch for oil leakage.
 Shut the engine down and allow it to sit for several minutes.
 Top off the oil to the upper limit on the dipstick.